bhavya1600/RepoSage/backend/analysis_results.md

 <details>
   <summary><strong>File: <a href="https://github.com/bhavya1600/RepoSage/blob/main/frontend/src/App.jsx">frontend/src/App.jsx</a></strong></summary>

+  This file defines the main frontend component for a GitHub repository analysis tool.

 **1. Main purpose and responsibilities**:
-The `App.jsx` file serves as the main component of a React application that allows users to analyze GitHub repositories by submitting their URLs and optional API tokens, and it displays the analysis progress and results.
+The `App.jsx` component provides a user interface for submitting a GitHub repository URL, triggering an analysis request to a backend server, displaying real-time logs of the analysis process, and allowing users to download the analysis results.

 **2. Key functions and their purposes**:
+- `handleSubmit(e)`:
+  - **Inputs**: `e` (event object from form submission).
-- `handleSubmit`: This function expects an event object (`e`) as input, prevents the default form submission behavior, sets loading states, and sends a POST request to the backend API with the repository URL and tokens.
-It processes the response stream to update logs and determine when analysis is complete, returning nothing (void).
+  - **Processing**: Prevents default form submission, sends a POST request to `http://localhost:5000/api/analyze` with the repository URL, reads the response stream, updates logs dynamically, and tracks analysis completion.
-- `handleDownload`: This function expects no inputs, fetches the analysis results from the backend, creates a downloadable link for the results file, and triggers the download, returning nothing (void).
+  - **Outputs**: Updates `logs` (string), `isLoading` (boolean), and `analysisComplete` (boolean).

+- `handleDownload()`:
+  - **Inputs**: None.
+  - **Processing**: Sends a GET request to `http://localhost:5000/api/download-analysis`, downloads the analysis file as `analysis_results.md`, and handles errors if the download fails.
+  - **Outputs**: Initiates file download and updates `logs` (string) in case of errors.

 **3. Important interactions with other parts of the system**:
-The component interacts with the backend API at `http://localhost:5000/api/analyze` for submitting analysis requests and `http://localhost:5000/api/download-analysis` for downloading the analysis results.
-It also updates the UI based on the state of the analysis process, such as loading status and logs.
+- Sends API requests to the backend (`http://localhost:5000/api/analyze` and `http://localhost:5000/api/download-analysis`).
+- Receives and processes streamed logs from the backend.
+- Updates UI state (`repo`, `logs`, `isLoading`, `analysisComplete`) based on backend responses.

 **4. Notable features or patterns**:
-The component uses React hooks (`useState`) for managing local state, handles asynchronous operations with `async/await`, and processes streaming responses from the server.
-It also includes conditional rendering for displaying logs and progress, and employs form validation to ensure required fields are filled.

-Overall, `App.jsx` is a crucial component that facilitates user interaction for analyzing GitHub repositories, providing real-time feedback through logs and enabling the download of analysis results.
+- Uses React state (`useState`) to manage form inputs and UI updates.
+- Implements real-time log streaming using `fetch` and `ReadableStream`.
+- Provides dynamic UI feedback (loading states, progress updates, and conditional button activation).

+Overall, this component serves as the main user interface for interacting with the repository analysis backend, handling user input, displaying progress, and enabling result downloads.

   ---
 </details>